lm3nitro/Projects/Network Traffic Analysis/TCP/TCP Null Scan.md

 ### Analysis:

-Lets take a look to see what this looks like in a pcap and how we can identify it.
+Let's take a look to see what this looks like in a pcap and how we can identify it.

 ```
 tcpdump -nr threat_actor.pcap ! 'tcp[13] & 32!=0' or 'tcp[13] & 1!=0' -c 10